errbotio/errbot/README.rst

 you have a bug to report or wish to request a feature, please log these on it's github_ page.

-We strongly encourage you to share your creations and as you will see, a Git url is all that you need to share it so that other people may use your plugin from err.
-Or, if instead your feature could be interesting as part of an existing plugin, please feel free to fork it on github_ too.
+We strongly encourage you to share your creations.
+The only thing you have to do to make your new plugin available to Err installations is to provide a Git url pointing to it.
+Or, if you feel your new feature could fit as a part of an existing plugin, please feel free to open a pull request for it on github_.

 Features
 --------